PrivacySafe/3NWeb-architecture/README.md

 ## <a name="part-impl"></a> Implementations and standards

 Users need useful tools.
-App developers need a base with end-to-end encryption and private communication backed in once and reused many times.
+App developers need a base with end-to-end encrypted storage, private communication and other utilities implemented once and used by many.

 ![Implementation parts: 3NWeb apps, OS-like layer, 3NWeb utility services](implementation/implementation_parts.png)